ProTip/aws-elk-billing/README.md

 aws-elk-billing is a combination of configuration snippets and tools to assist with indexing AWS programatic billing access files(CSV's) and visualizing the data using Kibana.

+Currently it supports `AWS Cost and Usage Report` type, although it might work for other [AWS Billing Report Types](http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/detailed-billing-reports.html#other-reports) which contains some extra columns along with all the columns from `AWS Cost and Usage Report`.

+You can create `AWS Cost and Usage Report` at https://console.aws.amazon.com/billing/home#/reports

+or follow instructions at http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/detailed-billing-reports.html#turnonreports

 ### Architecture
 There are Four Docker containers.